-There are amendments to existing standards effective for annual periods subsequent to fiscal year 2021, which are adopted by the FRSC.
-Management will adopt the following relevant pronouncements in accordance with their transitional provisions; and, unless otherwise stated, none of these are expected to have significant impact on the Company's financial statements.
+There are amendments and annual improvements to existing standards effective for annual periods subsequent to fiscal year 2022, which are adopted by the FRSC.
+Management will adopt the relevant pronouncements below in accordance with their transitional provisions; and, unless otherwise stated, none of these are expected to have significant impact on the Company's financial statements.